aschnebelext/clean-code-pinata/README.md

 npx eslint .
 ```

-Note: If you're using Prettier with ESLint together we need to make further adjustments.
+Note: If you're using Prettier with ESLint together, we need to make further adjustments.

 ### Prettier X ESLint

-To get Prettier work well together with ESLint we need to install additional plugins:
+To get Prettier to work well together with ESLint, we need to install additional plugins:

 ```shell
 npm install --save-dev eslint-config-prettier eslint-plugin-prettier
 ```

-Next we need to adjust the `.eslintrc.js` (if you choosen YAML, or JSON, use the respective file and adjust it accordingly):
+Next, we need to adjust the `.eslintrc.js` (if you chose YAML, or JSON, use the respective file and adjust it accordingly):

 ```JavaScript
 // .eslintrc.js